Smuglyak/Unix-project/README.md

 For now, we think we will be using Ubuntu.
 It depends if the chosen distro will be compatible with our project.

-Web Server Software: We will be using Nginx or Apache.
+Web Server Software: We will be using Apache.

 # Timeline: